jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Objectives

   In the chapter we will be continuing our exploration of the Linux Shell.
-We will be introducing editors and examining there use in managing our Linux system.
+We will be introducing editors and examining their use in managing our Linux system.
 We will also look at understanding user environments and write our initial shell scripts.

 *  Understand the difference between stream editors and text editors
 *  Understand and learn how to use the vi editor